-What do you think of when you think of billboards?
+What do you think of when you think of billboard advertising?

 If you’re like most people, you probably picture the gigantic displays lining highway and interstates around the country.